-The program is launching in stages, beginning with a beta testing phase and then a larger rollout later in 2017 or early 2018.
+The program is launching in stages, beginning with a beta testing phase and then a national rollout anticipated in Spring 2018.
 Before we open enrollment nationally, we want to make certain that all systems are successfully up and running, and our processes are well in place to ensure a good experience for participants.
 Following launch, we will make continuous improvements and updates to the program based on participant feedback and emerging scientific opportunities and technological advances.

 NIH will announce when enrollment opens nationwide, and we hope you will sign up then.

 Why should I join?

 To develop tailored treatments and prevention strategies, researchers need more data about the individual differences that make each of us unique.
 By enrolling in the All of Us Research Program and sharing information, you can help ensure that your community is included in the studies that lead to improved health for future generations.

 In addition, All of Us will also share data and information we collect about you, as well as certain study results, to help you know more about yourself.

 Yes, anyone living in the United States will be able to participate, though enrollment will initially be limited to adults ages 18 years and up.
 Certain populations, such as children, will be included at a later time.

 What would be expected of me if I enroll in the All of Us Research Program?